bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 All of these commands assume that the Spark assembly you are using is properly configured for your YARN deployment.
-Typically, if your Spark assembly is properly configured to use YARN, there will be symbolic link at `${SPARK_HOME}/conf/yarn-conf/` that points to the core Hadoop/YARN configuration.
+Typically, if your Spark assembly is properly configured to use YARN, there will be a symbolic link at `${SPARK_HOME}/conf/yarn-conf/` that points to the core Hadoop/YARN configuration.
 Though, this may vary by the distribution you are running.